-Major Presentation Day Assembly Awards (Stage 3):
+Major Presentation Day Awards (Stage 3)

-8. DUX of the School Award:
+7. DUX of the School Award

-The DUX of the School Award is awarded to a Year Six student.
+The DUX of the School Award is awarded to a Year 6 student.
 They are selected only on academic merit.
 Academic results from English and Mathematics assessments are gathered throughout the year.
-These scores are totalled and the student who has achieved the highest results is deemed to be the DUX of the School.
+These scores are totaled and the student who has achieved the highest results is deemed to be the DUX of the school.

-9. Citizenship Award (Stage 3)
+8. Citizenship Award (Year 6)

-One student from Stage 3 are selected as recipients for the Citizenship Award.
-This award is given to students who:
+One student from Year 6 is selected as a recipient for the Citizenship Award.
+This award is given to a student who: